Best Push Carts 2023

 Reasons to avoid

-If speed is what you are after, then the Bag Boy Nitron is also an excellent option, with the mechanism to fold and unfold lightning fast.
-In testing, we found that it opens up in one smooth action and then folds closed again just as easily, with the wheels also able to be taken off and put back on again.
+If speed and efficiency is what you are looking for, the Bag Boy Nitron is just the job with its clever mechanism that allows the user to fold and unfold it lightning quick.
+When we tested the Nitron we discovered that it opens up in one smooth action and then folds closed again just as easily.
+Additionally the wheels can easily be taken off and put back on again which aids storage.

-Away from the mechanism, it is very lightweight and compact when folded down, which makes it perfect for storing.
-Also, the Nitron isn't as heavy or bulky as other similar carts on the market and has a number of features which exceed other models.
-These include an integrated beverage holder, mobile device holder and golf ball storage, handle-mounted parking brake and bungee straps that secure the golf bag with ease, making this incredible value.
+We noted that it is very lightweight and compact when folded down which is ideal for storage and transportation.
+Crucially, the Nitron isn't as heavy or bulky as other similar carts on the market and also has a number of features which you won't find on other models.
+Some of the features we enjoyed are an integrated beverage holder, golf ball storage, handle-mounted parking brake, mobile device holder and bungee straps that secure the golf bag with ease, making this incredible value.

 - Read our full Bag Boy Nitron Push Cart Review